Summerland disaster: Aftermath

 The centre was seriously damaged by the fire.
-Its charred steel skeletal remains were demolished in 1975 and then rebuilt on a smaller scale.
-Construction commenced in 1976 with a smaller area of glass than the original, and a highly advanced fire extinguisher and alarm system.
+Its charred steel skeletal remains were demolished in 1975 and the centre was then rebuilt on a smaller scale.
+Construction commenced in 1976 with less plastic walls than the original, and with an advanced fire extinguisher and alarm system.
 The centre reopened in June 1978.

-Soon after the disaster, John Hinnigan was brought in from Blackburn fire and rescue to become the new chief.
+Soon after the disaster, John Hinnigan was brought in from Blackburn Fire and Rescue to become the new chief.

 After the fire, changes to building regulations to improve fire safety were introduced.

 2002 flood and final closure

-In October 2002, torrential rain caused damage to several structures, as well as two landslides behind Summerland which dislodged two 50-tonne concrete blocks that had once supported the roof of the original building, but had not been removed in the wake of the fire.
-A geotechnical team determined that the blocks could not be safely stabilised or removed and that there was a risk they would fall into the buildings below, so the site was scheduled for demolition.
+In October 2002, torrential rain caused damage to several structures, as well as two landslides behind Summerland, which dislodged two 50-tonne concrete blocks that had once supported the roof of the original building but had not been removed in the wake of the fire.
+A geotechnical team determined that the blocks could not be safely stabilised or removed, and that there was a risk they would fall into the buildings below, so the site was scheduled for demolition.
 With the building also suffering from concrete cancer, the remainder of the site closed in 2004, and demolition began in January 2006.
 Today, the site where the Summerland leisure centre once sat is an empty, undeveloped plot.
-The west wall remains intact as there is concern that its removal may cause the adjacent cliff to collapse.
+The west wall remains intact, as there is concern that its removal may cause the adjacent cliff to collapse.